 Diana applied to be a Habitat homeowner in 2015 after a friend who also applied told her about the Lafayette Habitat for Humanity homeownership program.
-Initially, she thought about going to the city for assistance, but she felt that Habitat was a better option.
-Her current home is near dilapidated and is in serious need of repairs; the house is drafty, the ceiling is not completely attached in all places, and mold grows inside the home.
+At the time, her home was near dilapidated and in serious need of repairs; the house was drafty, the ceiling was not completely attached in all places, and mold grew inside the home.
 Diana was eager to improve her current living conditions for both herself and her daughter, so she moved forward with Habitat’s application.

 Through the homeownership program, Diana has become encouraged to improve more than just her living situation.
 “I’ve learned that I am very motivated, more determined, and more independent.
 I have more confidence in myself.”
 Additionally, Diana has learned much through the different required homeownership classes and activities: “I learned a lot out of it.
 It has shown me how to build homes and maintain my bills and to do less spending and more saving.”